Marrow (character): X-Cell

-Marrow later turns up as a member of X-Cell, a terrorist group of former mutants believing that M-Day was caused by the U.S. government.
-As part of X-Cell, Marrow fought M and Siryn of X-Factor Investigations and after a turn of events in which she and Callisto learned the truth about who is responsible for M-Day, she turned against X-Cell supporter Quicksilver.
-Both heavily injured each other with a knife wound during the fight.
-Afterwards, she and Callisto managed to escape X-Factor and the government through the sewers.
+Marrow appears as a member of X-Cell, a terrorist group of former mutants who believe that M-Day was caused by the U.S. government.
+After Marrow and Callisto learn the truth behind M-Day, they turn against X-Cell supporter Quicksilver.

 X-Force

-In Feb.
-2014, Marrow returns as a member of a new X-Force team, along with a semblance of her powers intact.
-After some examination from Doctor Nemesis, Marrow is revealed to be not a mutant.
-It has since been revealed that Marrow wasn't abducted at all.
-She willingly approached Volga, the one responsible for giving former mutants their powers back, for an experimental procedure to restore her power.
+Marrow approaches Volga, the one responsible for giving former mutants their powers back, for an experimental procedure to restore her power.
 At this point Marrow was already pregnant and despite the great risks this posed for her child, she accepted.
-The procedure was successful, and Marrow's powers were restored at the cost of her child, and she was left for dead in Alexandria during the Alexandria Incident.
-She was eventually found by Cable, who provided her with an inhibitor collar built by Doctor Nemesis to suppress her memories and control her powers.
+The procedure was successful, and Marrow's powers were restored at the cost of her child.

 Secret Empire

 In the Secret Empire storyline, Marrow is affiliated with New Tian and fights along other mutants.
 Afterwards, Sarah joins Magneto's new Brotherhood of Mutants.
 She and others under his service attack an anti-mutant rally in Washington DC.
-Some time later she appears at a self-help group therapy session for mutants who suffered from debilitating appearances due to their abilities.
+Some time later, Marrow attends a self-help group therapy session for mutants who suffered from debilitating appearances due to their mutations.

 Disassembled

 After a massive reality distorting event caused by X-Man had left much of the mutant population decimated once again, Marrow and a couple of other mutants work with Emma Frost as debutantes in her new Hellfire Club.
-But they are soon beset by the O.N.E., now under command of the bigoted and corrupt Robert Callahan as part of his campaign of registering, incarcerating and modifying mutants for the purpose of exterminating other mutants.
-The duplicitous director coerces the Black King into tracking other mutants for his minions to round up in his government sanctioned facilities while under threat of execution.
-But Emma works with Marrow the others to contact the last remaining X-Men to deal with the O.N.E.
+They are soon beset by the Office of National Emergency, now under command of Robert Callahan.
+Frost and Marrow contact the last remaining X-Men to deal with O*N*E.